 A handful of writers have a gift to be able draw upon story structure intuitively.
 (Very few.)
 Some writers happen upon a number of the elements of a page-turning story by accident in their first novel, almost unwittingly it seems.
 But it's likely they've been turning the first story around in their heads for many years.

 Most writers work using multiple revisions to structure and re-structure to include make their story gripping for readers, after the first draft.
-We had a session at The Novelry on narrative structure with Louise Doughty recently (available in our Catch Up TV area for members).
-As she showed, the virtuous shape of a novel emerges in the later drafts.
-(We work with writers to fast-track the process, and we have a few short cuts up our sleeve to raise the work between drafts with some heavy lifting between writer and tutor.)
+The virtuous shape of a novel emerges in the later drafts.
+(We have a few shortcuts up our sleeve to raise the work between drafts with our Novel Development plan.)
+Here's how the novel Rebecca happened.